navneetrathore01/Bugga/README.md

-hey, this is me - one and only Navneet. this is our sixth class of oss club in Ait Pune. let's see how to revert command in terminal
+hey, this is me - one and only Navneet. this is our sixth class of oss club in Ait Pune. let's see how to revert command in terminal-